Travel Report: Kulen Elephant Forest, Cambodia.

 Kulen Elephant Forest.

-Eventually, we reach the sanctuary pond where the elephants can cool off.
-It’s here, to the sound of splashing water, spraying mud and magnificent trumpeting that I find myself pondering the subject of elephant breeding.
+Eventually, we reach the sanctuary pond, where the elephants can cool off.
+It is here, to the sound of splashing water, spraying mud and magnificent trumpeting, that I find myself pondering the subject of elephant breeding.
 The biggest challenge David, Leanne and co face is that Cambodia has a small, ageing elephant population.

 Artificial insemination is something they are looking into.
 The first step would be to conduct hormone testing to see if their females are viable.
 Should there be signs of hope, they would need to monitor their ovulations, attempt insemination and get through the 18-22 month gestation period.